 If you’ve recently retired or made a career move — or if you’re thinking about retiring or making a job change — it’s good to know what your options are in terms of protecting and organizing your 401k savings.

 After leaving your job, you’ll have four main options for your 401k:

 - Keep it with your former employer’s plan

 - Move it to your new employer’s plan

 Everyone’s financial situation is different, and you should really consider all areas of your financial life — from tax implications and early withdrawal penalties to short-term needs and long-term savings goals — when thinking about the best thing to do with your 401k when leaving your job.

 The biggest things you’ll want to avoid are paying extra taxes and unnecessary fees, facing early withdrawal penalties, depleting your retirement savings, losing out on tax-deferred growth, and potentially forgetting about an old 401k.

 Knowing and evaluating your available options will help you make the choice that’s best for your goals and needs.

 As fiduciary financial planners, we help our clients with these decisions every day.
 In most cases, we recommend rolling over 401k accounts to IRAs.
 This gives you better investment options, lower fees, and greater organization and control of your retirement savings.

-If you need help with retirement planning or other areas of your financial plan, you can reach out to us anytime or request a consultation.
+If you need help with retirement planning or other areas of your financial plan, you can request a no-cost discovery call.
 Our advisory team will work with you to evaluate your options and help you make the decision that best meets your financial goals.